junwoo-ctrl/SpringInActionPractice/README.md

 # How to study
 Basically, 3 of us write a pdf files covering each chapters.
 These files contain summary of each chpaters, articles, and tips.
 # Contains of Chapters.
 ### Chapter 1
 Introduces how to initially configure Spring, Spring Boot, and Spring Project.

+### Chapter 2
+Develop Web application with Spring MVC Patterns.
+- Domain, Controller, View, Model Concepts.
+- Hibernate Validation API
+- Lombok API
+- Template Caching